-E-cigarettes also undermine the ability of managers of premises to enforce smoke free places, leading to many businesses banning them.
+E-cigarettes also undermine the ability of managers of premises to enforce smoke free places, leading to many business banning them.
 Our officers that visit business premises on a regular basis, often hear concerns from owners and managers about confrontation when dealing with people "vaping".
 Some vapers argue "it's not against the law".

-We believe that the use of e-cigarettes in public places can help "normalise" smoking, and can introduce others into the habit of smoking.
+We believe that the use of e-cigarettes in public places can help "normalise" smoking.
 See later.

 There is uncertainty over the potential adverse health implications associated with ecigarettes and despite recent studies suggesting some benefit to those quitting smoking the efficacy of e-cigarettes as an aid to smoking cessation is not entirely clear.
 It is therefore appropriate to take a precautionary approach to the risks associated with e-cigarettes.
 Currently people in Wales can breathe clean air in offices, shops, pubs and other public places and work environments.
-We don't want to see a backwards step towards potentially polluted air.
+Having secured clean air in enclosed public spaces we do not want to see a step backwards.